hupf/tws18-graphql/05_mutations.md

 };
 ```

-Finally let's execute a mutation query, creation a new entry:
+Finally let's execute a mutation query to create a new entry:

 ```
 mutation {